osrf/gazebo_tutorials/ros_urdf/tutorial.md

 ## Prerequisites

-The first step to getting your robot working in Gazebo is to have a working URDF file from the corresponding [ROS URDF Tutorials](http://www.ros.org/wiki/urdf/Tutorials).
+The first step to getting your robot working in Gazebo-classic is to have a working URDF file from the corresponding [ROS URDF Tutorials](http://www.ros.org/wiki/urdf/Tutorials).
 Test your URDF by viewing it in [Rviz](http://www.ros.org/wiki/rviz) before proceeding to configure your robot with Gazebo.
 In this tutorial, we'll use a simple demo robot named RRBot.
 Feel free to follow along with this robot or your own bot.

 ### Getting RRBot

-RRBot, or ''Revolute-Revolute Manipulator Robot'', is a simple 3-linkage, 2-joint arm that we will use to demonstrate various features of Gazebo and URDFs.
+RRBot, or ''Revolute-Revolute Manipulator Robot'', is a simple 3-linkage, 2-joint arm that we will use to demonstrate various features of Gazebo-classic and URDFs.
 It essentially a [double inverted pendulum](http://en.wikipedia.org/wiki/Double_inverted_pendulum) and demonstrates some fun control concepts within a simulator.

 To get RRBot, clone the
 [gazebo\_ros\_demos Github repo](https://github.com/ros-simulation/gazebo_ros_demos.git)